watson/mongotail/README.md

 mongotail myserver/mycollection -u admin -p
 ```

+### Gotcha

+If the collection you are tailing is empty, mongotail will not be able
+to tail it and will exit right away.
+This is unfortunately a limitation
+of MongoDB.

 ### Example: Tailing oplog

 Given a replica set hosted on `example.net` with a master on port 10000